 We love hearing updates from the people and organisations receiving our grants.
 It helps us celebrate the many stories we help bring to life.

-As mentioned in our Grant Agreement, all grantees must report back so we can understand how grant funds are spent and how they enhance the work of community media in Australia.
 The CBF is responsible for distributing funds from the Australian Government, funding organisations and donors.
 Our organisation prides itself on transparency, and as such, we accurately record how funds are used.